 As survivors begin to work through the trauma that results from trafficking, they often need to re-learn basic life skills and healthy coping techniques.
 Throughout each phase of our program, ladies attend daily life skills building classes and receive spiritual growth opportunities and group support at our learning center.

-As survivors transition to more independent living, they continue counseling and case management while beginning job training, education, and personal development.
+When survivors meet the milestones for phase two, they continue counseling and case management while beginning job training, education, and personal development.
 This phase lasts approximately 6 months.
-When survivors meet the milestones for Phase 2, they graduate from Her Song’s core program.
+When survivors meet the milestones for Phase two, they graduate from Her Song’s core program.

-In Phase 3, women transition into our empowered living program, where they begin living independently with continued support from Her Song.
-They pursue careers or education while re-entering daily life.
-Graduating from our residential program is just the beginning—we remain alongside survivors with regular check-ins, encouragement, and a supportive community that fosters long-term healing and sustainable freedom.
-This phase typically lasts for at least one year.
+In phase three, women move into empowered living with continued support from Her Song.
+They pursue work or education while rebuilding daily life.
+Even after graduating from our main residential care program, we walk alongside them through ongoing encouragement and community support.
+This phase typically lasts about one year.

 As a survivor continues along her healing journey, we’re still here cheering her on as she spreads her wings and steps into her newfound freedom and independence!
 Our network of support is available for all survivors as a lifelong resource.